OneTaste

-As OneTaste grew and received more media attention, the organization was accused of cult-like operations, similar to Lafayette Morehouse, an intentional community of which Daedone was formerly a member.
+A 2009 New York Times profile was the first national exposure for the company.
+Daedone received mainstream exposure through publishing a book with Hachette, speaking at a TED Talk and a Goop-sponsored event, as well as an endorsement in The 4-Hour Body by Tim Ferriss As OneTaste grew and received more media attention, the organization was accused of cult-like operations, similar to Lafayette Morehouse, an intentional community of which Daedone was formerly a member.
 An exposé by Bloomberg News in 2018 led to OneTaste being investigated by the FBI for sex trafficking, prostitution, and violations of labor law.
-Shortly thereafter, OneTaste closed all of their U.S. locations and stopped hosting in-person classes.
-The FBI investigation concluded with an indictment in 2023 of Daedone and her former head of sales Rachel Cherwitz on forced labor charges, which resulted in their convictions in June 2025.